 Hey there I'm Luke!
 I'm so glad you're here on my site reading about me!
 I was born in Denver Colorado and have been amazed with the Rocky Mountains' sky my whole life.

 I've owned a few telescopes but still my favorite one was given to me by my grandfather when I was in middle school.
 It is a 4 inch Mak-Cassegrain telescope, it's very portable so I've taken it everywhere with me and if you come on a tour with me I'll show you how to use it and learn the sky with it as I did.

-After graduation I went to Australia on a work visa and worked odd jobs all around the continent.
-My two favourite jobs being a tour guide for Astro Tours Broome and an astronomer at the Gravity Discovery Centre in Perth WA. both of these jobs required me to showcase the wonders of the night sky to tour groups.
-When my visa expired and I had to return to America I wondered if I could get a similar job here.
-I quickly realized that nothing similar exists in Colorado which lead me to create Elevated Astronomy Tours!
+After graduation I went to Australia on a work visa and worked as a tour guide for "#SpaceGandalf" at Astro Tours Broome.
+It was my favorite job ever so when my visa expired and I had to return to America I wondered if I could get a similar job here.
+I quickly realized that nothing similar exists in the states which lead me to create Elevated Astronomy Tours!
 I'm so very excited to see what comes next and what this business teaches me!

 My extended life story can be found in this blog post